javaguru/nexus-backend/README.md

 ### Ability to Secure all RestApi Request to a Backend Server

- * Implements a **BackendService**, ability to request typed response Object class or ParameterizedTypeReference, requested on all HTTP protocols to a RestApi Backend Server.
+ * Implements a **BackendService**, ability to request typed response Object class or ParameterizedTypeReference, requested on all HTTP methods to a RestApi Backend Server.
  * Implements an **EntityError** Json object on the HttpStatus 400, 401, 405 or 500 coming from the Backend Server.
  * Implements a **HttpFirewall** filter protection against evasion, rejected any suspicious Requests, Headers, Parameters, and log IP address at fault.
  * Implements a **WAF** filter protection against evasion on the Http Json BodyRequest, and log IP address at fault.
  * Implements a **Fingerprint** for each Http header Request, generate a unique trackable Token APP-REQUEST-ID in the access logs.
- * Implements a **Method Override** PUT or PATCH request can be switched in POST or DELETE switched in GET
+ * Implements a **Method Override** PUT or PATCH request can be switched in POST or DELETE switched in GET with header X-HTTP-Method-Override
+ * Implements a **Forwarded Header** filter, set removeOnly at true by default, remove "Forwarded" and "X-Forwarded-*" headers.
  * Implements a **Shallow Etag Header** filter, force Content-length in the HttpResponse, avoid header Transfer-Encoding: Chunked.
- * Implements a **Compressing** filter gzip for the Http response.
+ * Implements a **Compressing** filter Gzip compression for the Http Responses.
+ * Implements a **FormContent** filter, parses form data for Http PUT, PATCH, and DELETE requests and exposes it as Servlet request parameters.
+ * Implements a **CharacterEncoding** filter, UTF-8 default encoding for requests.

 ### Specials config Http Headers